Updated September 16, 2023

 Polish, Planar and Trim Brushes

 ZBrush digital sculpting comes with a number of effective tools to create hard-surface models.
-They also come handy to analyze the planar analysis.
+They also come in handy to analyze the planar analysis.
 Especially the Polish, Planar and Trim brushes are used to create tough metallic substances like armors, metal sheets, weapons etc.

 Sculpting in ZBrush